Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 Can I change my prepaid plan to a different provider?

 This depends on the contract terms.
 Some plans allow transfer (sometimes with a transfer fee); others lock you in.
-Ask before signing.
+Ask before signing. --- *This page contains general information about funeral costs and is not financial or legal advice.
+Prices change and individual circumstances vary.
+Always request an itemised quote and, for prepaid or financial planning decisions, seek independent advice.*

 When you are ready

-This guide is general information to help Australian families plan, compiled and editorially reviewed by the Funerals Direct team from publicly available sources.
-It is not professional, legal, or financial advice.
-Funeral prices change and vary by provider, region, and circumstances - always request an itemised written quote.
-For prepaid funerals, funeral bonds, or funeral insurance, speak with an independent financial adviser or a free financial counsellor on 1800 007 007.
+This guide is general information to help Australian families, editorially reviewed by the Funerals Direct team from publicly available sources.
+It is not legal or financial advice.
+Funeral prices change and vary by provider and region, so always ask for an itemised written quote.
+For prepaid funerals, bonds, or insurance, consider speaking with an independent financial adviser or a free financial counsellor on 1800 007 007.

 Ready to find a funeral director?